oebitw/data-structures-and-algorithms/javascript/Data-Structures/linked-list/readme.md

 * `append` method : which adds a new node with the given value to the end of the list.

-* `insertBefore`: which add a new node with the given newValue immediately before the first value node.
+* `insertBefore` method: which add a new node with the given newValue immediately before the first value node.

-* `.insertAfter`: which add a new node with the given newValue immediately after the first value node.
+* `.insertAfter` method: which add a new node with the given newValue immediately after the first value node.

+* ` kthFromEnd` method:  which takes a number (k) as parameter and return the node’s value that is k from the end of the linked list.
 ## Testing

+**For `insert`, `include` and `toString` methods the following tests should pass and work properly**:

 1) Can successfully instantiate an empty linked list.